Simon-cod/CART-263/projects/prototype/DuchaineMorneauSimon_prototype/README.md

 ## Description

-It's now time to be the villain!
-Fly across the room as a fireball to kill the hero, but be careful of the deadly platforms and your dangerously increasing speed.
+You incarnate a deadly bomb.
+Try to avoid the buildings and be mindful of your speed!

 ## Credits